-We entered into a management services agreement with ZelnickMedia (the "Management Agreement"), whereby ZelnickMedia provides us with certain management, consulting and executive level services.
+In March 2007, we entered into a management services agreement (the "Management Agreement") with ZelnickMedia Corporation ("ZelnickMedia"), whereby ZelnickMedia provides us with certain management, consulting and executive level services.
 Strauss Zelnick, the President of ZelnickMedia, serves as our Executive Chairman.
 In addition, we entered into employment agreements with Ben Feder and Karl Slatoff to serve as our Chief Executive Officer and Executive Vice President, respectively.
 Both Mr. Feder and Mr. Slatoff are partners of ZelnickMedia.
 The Management Agreement expires in October 2012 and provides for an annual management fee of \$2,500 and a maximum bonus of \$2,500 per fiscal year based on the Company achieving certain performance thresholds.
-In consideration for ZelnickMedia's services under the Management Agreement, we recorded consulting expense (a component of general and administrative expenses) of \$938 and \$875 for the three months ended January 31, 2010 and 2009, respectively.
+In consideration for ZelnickMedia's services under the Management Agreement, we recorded consulting expense (a component of general and administrative expenses) of \$1,875 and \$313 for the three months ended July 31, 2010 and 2009, respectively, and \$3,750 and \$1,932 for the nine months ended July 31, 2010 and 2009, respectively.

 Pursuant to the Management Agreement, in August 2007, we issued stock options to ZelnickMedia to acquire 2,009,075 shares of our common stock at an exercise price of \$14.74 per share, which vest over 36 months and expire 10 years from the date of grant.
 Each month, we remeasure the fair value of the unvested portion of such options and record compensation expense for the difference between total earned compensation at the end of the period and total earned compensation at the beginning of the period.
 As a result, changes in the price of our common stock impacts compensation expense or benefit recognized from period to period.
-We recorded stock-based compensation related to this option grant of \$1,114 and \$1,201 for the three months ended January 31, 2010 and 2009, respectively.
+We recorded stock-based compensation related to this option grant of \$953 and \$923 for the three months ended July 31, 2010 and 2009, respectively, and \$2,956 and \$2,894 for the nine months ended July 31, 2010 and 2009, respectively.

 In addition, on June 13, 2008, we granted 600,000 shares of restricted stock to ZelnickMedia, that vest in three equal installments on June 13, 2009, 2010, and 2011; and 900,000 shares of restricted stock that vest over a four year period through 2012, provided that the price of our common stock outperforms 75% of the companies in the NASDAQ Industrial Index measured annually on a cumulative basis.
-We recorded stock-based compensation benefit related to these grants of restricted stock of \$619 for the three months ended January 31, 2010 and stock-based compensation expense of \$392 for the three months ended January 31, 2009.
+For the three months ended July 31, 2010 and 2009, we recorded a benefit of \$89 and an expense of \$480, respectively, of stock-based compensation related to these grants of restricted stock.
+For the nine months ended July 31, 2010 and 2009, we recorded expenses of \$191 and \$800, respectively, of stock-based compensation related to these grants of restricted stock.